Burny Mattinson: Career

-There, Mattinson was mentored by Johnny Bond, an in-betweener.
-After a six-month stint in the traffic department, Mattinson began working as an in-betweener on Lady and the Tramp (1955).
+After six months in the traffic department, Mattinson began working as an in-betweener on Lady and the Tramp (1955), where he was mentored by Johnny Bond.
 Following its release, most of the character animators were laid off, but he joined Johnny Walker to work as assistant animators to Marc Davis on Sleeping Beauty (1959).
 Walker later left, and Mattinson was promoted to the position.
 There, he worked on the character Maleficent.
 Reflecting on the experience, Mattinson stated, "We purposely kept her controlled and quiet and we let her dialogue do her acting for us.
 The reason for this was that we wanted to use those moments of when she exploded as accents that would frighten the audience.
 We kept her sweet, nice and controlled and then let her blow up on purpose."

 For One Hundred and One Dalmatians (1961), Mattinson provided in-between animation; he also drew illustrations for the Little Golden Books adaptation for the film.
-After another lay-off, Mattinson, at the direction of Andy Engman, was re-assigned to work as an assistant to Eric Larson.
+After another lay-off, Mattinson, at the direction of Andy Engman, was reassigned to work as an assistant to Eric Larson.
 Under Larson's unit, he animated Ludwig von Drake for The Wonderful World of Color television series.
 This was soon followed with The Sword and the Stone (1963), Mary Poppins (1964), The Jungle Book (1967) and The Aristocats (1970).

 By the 1970s, an internal training program had been initiated to train assistant animators.
 Mattinson enrolled in the program, delivering an animation test within eight weeks.
 His animation test of Prince John from Robin Hood (1973) was approved, and Mattinson became a character animator under Ollie Johnston.
 He next worked on Winnie the Pooh and Tigger Too (1974) animating Kanga, Roo, Tigger, and Rabbit.
 Meanwhile, Frank Thomas had noticed Mattinson's thumbnail sketches and recommended he work on The Rescuers (1977).
 Mattinson then worked on storyboards and designed the titles on the film, which he repeated again on The Fox and the Hound (1981) and The Black Cauldron (1985).